Updated: Mar 21

 Great climate, wonderful nature, and tons to do as a family!
 Activities for ALL ages - but I was glad I had an adult/ family excursion!

 I would have done more hiking over in the Pisgah National Forest.
 Some of our group rode their mountain bikes through some of the area trails and we could have hiked more.
-The one day I thought about going into Asheville was the day that we were worried about lots of rain - we turned out fine where we were.
+The one day I thought about going into Asheville was the day that we expected lots of rain - we turned out fine where we were.
 But Asheville has so much to offer and I wanted to wander and explore the artsy city.
+Go see Ashville next time!

 It's so beautiful when the sun sets it looks fake!